windsorcli/cli/docs/install/install.md

 ### Install Dependencies

-Upon the meticulous configuration of your `aqua.yaml` file, execute the following command to install the specified tools:
+Execute the following command to install the specified tools:

 ```bash
 aqua install